braintree/braintree_android/README.md

 Next, read the [**full documentation**](https://developer.paypal.com/braintree/docs/guides/overview) for information about integration options, such as Drop-In UI, PayPal and credit card tokenization.

+## Upgrade Your SDK Version

+See [**Android Developer Guidelines**](https://developer.android.com/build/dependencies) for details on how to add and manage build dependencies.

 ## Versions

 This SDK abides by our Client SDK Deprecation Policy.
 For more information on the potential statuses of an SDK check our [developer docs](https://developer.paypal.com/braintree/docs/guides/client-sdk/deprecation-policy).